“Thinking is mother of necessity and grandmother of invention.”

 If you are one of those who attach belief as,

 “She doesn’t understand that I had a very tiring day in my office today.
 She shouldn’t ask such questions when I return home.
 Why are they ready to go to the restaurant?
 I did not call them from the office and tell them to get ready.”

 You will find that your mood changes to bad and you get angry and offended by this question.
 It may result in a big fight with her, lead to raising heart rate and increase blood pressure.

-There are different feelings such as comfortable in the preceding situation, while miffed, offended and angry feeling in later.
-Even though the event is the same, but two different behaviors and two distinctive results reported.
-Also, there may be different behaviors, such as accommodative, adaptive or anger and avoiding to talk to her.
+There are different feelings such as being comfortable in the preceding situation, while miffed, offended, and angry feelings later.
+Even though the event is the same, but two different behaviors and two distinctive results were reported.
+Also, there may be different behaviors, such as accommodative, adaptive, or anger and avoiding talking to her.
 Both behaviors are the result of the belief you attach to the event.

 I don’t need to explain what happens next in both situations.
 Remember, your spouse is not your property, he or she is your partner who equally deserves respect as you do.
 Respect your partner and gain high respect in return.